 As you may know, the number of universities conducting and disseminating research on psilocybin and other psychedelics continues to increase.
 Mainstream media channels are now frequently reporting on different facets of the plant medicine movement.

 We've seen the demand for guided mushroom/truffle experiences grow exponentially since we started in August 2018.
-As you can imagine, we are now receiving hundreds of messages and requests from people around the world.
+As you can imagine, we are now receiving messages and requests from people around the world.

-We want to share the thoughts and emotions that have been ruminating in our hearts, so you can better understand what’s happening in the psychedelics space and what to expect from journeying with mushrooms/truffles.
+We want to share our thoughts and emotions, so you can better understand what’s happening in the psychedelics space and what to expect from journeying with mushrooms/truffles.

-The more we do this work, the more we find ourselves saying, "I don't know" a lot.
-The more that people share their experiences with us, and the more we commune with the mushrooms ourselves, the more we feel like beginners.
-The more people reach out, and the more we sense our collective crises, the smaller we feel.
-Love for the people and faith in the mushroom's wisdom keep us going.
+The more we work with the medicine, the more we find ourselves saying, "I don't know."
+People share their experiences with us, we ourselves commune with the mushrooms, and we increasingly feel like beginners.
+We feel small in the face of humanity's collective crises.
+Love for people and faith in the mushroom's wisdom keep us going.

 We're going through major shifts as a species and as a planet.
 Some of us are waking up to the stark, and sometimes overwhelmingly sad and cold reality of living in a late-stage capitalist society.
 The system operates like a machine and makes us feel like robots and cogs.
 Almost everything in our modern world is designed to increase the velocity and size of financial transactions.
 Human happiness seems to not be a priority in many ways.